DECO3801-Segfault-Coredump/hermes/README.md

 - G: Show/hide debug info
 - ]: Purge LRUTileCache

+To toggle debug mode: Go to Run -> Edit configurations, go to Lwjgl3Launcher, click "Modify options", then check "Add VM options".
+In the field labeled "VM options", paste: `-Ddebug=true` (this is adding a system property called "debug")

 ## Licence
 Unfortunately (or fortunately, depending on who you ask), the University of Queensland owns all the IP to this project, so you'll have to talk to them.